 In 2012, over 21,000 newborns were diagnosed with NAS.

 NAS can also cause low birth weight and overall small body size.
-NAS infants may require a step-down regimen using methadone or some other weak opioid.
+NAS infants may require a step-down regimen using Opioid Maintenance Medication or some other weak opioid.

 Fetal Alcohol Spectrum Disorder